canastro/helianthus-project/README.md

     - Settings like http://tympanus.net/Development/ButtonComponentMorph/index7.html

+    - Tech:
+        - API: Add eslintrc and jscs
+        - API: Add unit-tests (this should have been done with TDD :(  )
+        - FE: Add unit tests
+        - FE: Reestructure files into a different organization... components folder is too vague -

     - Gallery
         - Use packery or isotope
         - Layout: the browsing of photos (group/filter by category/tag/name/setup)